OREJAH/nd00333-capstone/README.md

 ### Task

 With the kaggle heart failure dataset I'll be using the knowledge I have obtained from the Machine Learning Engineer with Microsoft Azure Nanodegree Program to create a machine learning model that can assess the likelihood of a death by heart failure event.
 This can be used to help hospitals in assessing the severity of patients with cardiovascular disease.
 In this project, I will create two models: one using Automated ML (denoted as AutoML from now on) and one customized model whose hyperparameters are tuned using HyperDrive.
-I will then compare the performance of both the models and deploy the best performing model.
-This project will demonstrate my ability to use an external dataset in Azure workspace, train a model using the different tools available in the AzureML framework as well as my ability to deploy the model as a web service.

 #### Features of the dataset